 While the relative safety of a bond fund is not quite as strong as cash since a negative return is possible, some can get close.
 Consider a short-term fund consisting of 100% investment-grade bonds and a track record of capital preservation as an alternative to pursue some investment gain.

-Coming into 2020, some bond bears argued that with most Treasury yields below 2%, fixed income offered little value and might no longer be an effective hedge for a portfolio’s equity investments.
+Coming into 2020, some bond bears argued that with most U.S. Treasury yields below 2%, fixed income offered little value and might no longer be an effective hedge for a portfolio’s equity investments.
 Once again, these predictions proved wrong.
-During the deep equity correction, the Bloomberg Barclays U.S. Aggregate Bond Index, a typical benchmark for core bond funds, did exactly what it was supposed to do.
+During the deep equity correction, the Bloomberg Barclays U.S. Aggregate Bond Index, a typical benchmark for U.S. core bond funds, did exactly what it was supposed to do.
 It zigged when stocks zagged, providing both diversification and capital preservation.

 Even as equities have recovered, bonds have held up.
-The benchmark was up 7.4% as of November 2020.
+The benchmark was up 7.4% in USD as of November 2020.
 In this challenging market environment, high-quality fixed income has shined.
-Anyone who held a strong core fixed income allocation should be more convinced than ever of its value — and its role in a balanced portfolio.
+Anyone who held a strong core fixed income allocation should be more convinced than ever of its value and its role in a balanced portfolio.

-Equity indexes recently set new all-time highs in the face of a shifting and uncertain economic backdrop.
+Equity indices recently set new all-time highs in the face of a shifting and uncertain economic backdrop.
 The resulting equity appreciation creates an excellent opportunity for investors to consider rebalancing portfolios by adding fixed income to restore their desired allocation.
 This would seek to rebuild the diversification and capital preservation that proved so valuable in 2020.

 Of course, not all core and core-plus bond funds are created equal.
 Some put too much emphasis on yield.
 Such funds take on the sort of credit risk that should be avoided when pursuing stability.
 A strong track record of diversification from equities matters.